Jeroen-45/cartridge-backup/README.md

 ```
 You can use the `-v` flag for output on the current operations being performed.
 Once the current cartridge is full, you will be asked to insert and provide the path to the next one.
+If you are doing an incremental backup, the process is the same, but you start with the latest cartridge connected and set as the destination.
+The script will automatically detect the definition file already present on the disk and continue by doing an incremental backup compared to the contents of the current and *all* the previous cartridges.

 If an exception occurs while copying a file, the file will be skipped and won't be stored in the backup definition, so a future incremental backup(or a retry after the current one is complete) will try copying it again.
 Additionally, a warning will be logged when such an exception occurs.